How to Install Git on Debian 9

 As you can see from the output above, you have successfully installed Git version

-Another installation option is to compile Git from source which will allow you to install the latest Git version and to customize the build options, but you will not be able to maintain your Git installation through the
+Another installation option is to compile Git from the source which will allow you to install the latest Git version and to customize the build options, but you won’t be able to maintain your Git installation through the

 apt package manager.

 Before continuing with the next steps, first you need to install the packages necessary to build Git on your Debian system:

 sudo apt update

 sudo apt install make libssl-dev libghc-zlib-dev libcurl4-gnutls-dev libexpat1-dev gettext unzip